SAIKIRANN226/AWS_DevOps_Notes/Sessions (1-10)/Overview.md

 - What is Computer & what characterstics does computer hold ?
-What are the use cases of Server,TV,Phone.
+What are the use cases of Server, TV, Phone.
 - What is Client-Server Architecture ?
 Transferring media from Phone to Laptop (Viceversa)
 - What is Operating systems like Windows & what does it do ?
 - What is the difference between Linux (Servers world) & Windows Operating systems ?
 - How to connect to Linux server (Node) ?
 - What are the Authentication mechanisms to connect to linux server ?
-- Generate (or) create a link between "LOCK & KEY" ? ssh-keygen -f <file_name>
+- Generate (or) create a link between LOCK & KEY ? ssh-keygen -f <file_name>
 - Enable extensions in control panel ?
 File explorer, view, unhide extenions for known files.
 - What is the syntax of Public-key ? ssh-rsa {code} Laptop-name
 - What is the syntax of Private-key ?
 BEGIN OPENSSH PRIVATE KEY {code} END OPENSSH PRIVATE KEY